platonai/PulsarRPA/docs/get-started/5URL.md

 =
 [Prev](4data-extraction.md) [Home](1home.md) [Next](6Java-style-async.md)

-In PulsarRPA, each task is defined as some form of URL, which often appears with a loading argument to finely control a collection task, such as data expiration, basic data requirements, task deadlines, task retries, etc. In most cases, a data collection task can be uniquely determined by the form of **url arguments**, so it can be easily copied, managed, stored, transferred, parallelized, and used for communication.
+In PulsarRPA, each task is defined as some form of URL, which often appears with a loading argument to finely control a collection task, such as data expiration, basic data requirements, task deadlines, task retries, etc. In most cases, a data collection task can be uniquely determined by the form of *URL-arguments*, so it can be easily copied, managed, stored, transferred, parallelized, and used for communication.

 ## URLs